+Process Guidance

-Process Guidance Stage 1 If parents/guardians or student has a Informal discussions should resolve the vast grievance it should be discussed informally majority of grievances.
-NOTE: Grievance or with the teacher, Headmaster, coach, or staff member directly involved in the matter.
+If parents/guardians or student has a grievance it should be discussed informally with the teacher, Headmaster, coach, or staff member directly involved in the matter.
 ACA hopes that the majority of concerns will be resolved at this stage.